REDeLapp/Panama-Papers-Network-Analysis/README.md

 | panama_papers_intermediary.csv|    Nodes      |  Persons and organizations that act as links between other organizations| 23,642 |  name, country_code  |
 | panama_papers_officer.csv  |    Nodes      | Persons (directors, shareholders, and so on)| 345,645 | name, country_code |

+## Technologies Used
+This project relied heavily on the NetworkX python library and Gephi for data visualizations.

 ## Network Analysis Methods